dpayonk/payonk-jama/TESTING.md

 When a user logs out from their magic account,
     you can no longer access stuff (so JWT invalidated or cleared?)

+When a user has no JWT token or no stored JWT token
+    you should show an alert to log back in